 Vector DaVinci Configurator creates an AUTOSAR ORTI file which tells the debugger how to get information about OS objects such as Tasks, ISRs, and Alarms.
 The information from the ORTI file can be used to display OS information while debugging, or to provide dynamic information via on-chip trace techniques.
 Additionally, an iSYSTEM proprietary XML file provides support for advanced trace use-cases such as thread state profiling or VFB tracing.

-OS objects debugging based on AUTOASAR ORTI File
+OS objects debugging based on AUTOSAR ORTI File

 A snap shot of the status of all OS objects described in the ORTI file can be displayed via the OS Objects view.
 This view is accessible in winIDEA via the View, Operating Systems, Objects menu.
 For multi-core applications a multi-core ORTI file can be generated in Vector DaVinci Configurator by selection ORTI Debug Support ORTI_23.